Last modified: March 23, 2026

 scrot screenshot.png

 This will save the screenshot as a PNG image in the current working directory.
-If you want to specify a different directory or file name, use the -f option followed by the path and file name of your choice:
+If you want to specify a different directory or file name, provide the desired path and file name as an argument:

 To take a screenshot of a specific window, use the -u option followed by the window title or ID: